wesleycamargo/azure-docs.pt-br/articles/mobile-services-ios-build-realtime-apps-pusher.md

 		// Ask the todoService to set the item's complete value to YES [self.todoService completeItem:item];

-O aplicativo agora pode receber eventos do Pusher e atualizar a lista de tarefas pendentes adequadamente.
+O aplicativo agora pode receber eventos do Pusher e atualizar a lista itens ToDo adequadamente.